lpcvai/21LPCVC-UAV_VIdeo_Track-Sample-Solution/README.md

     ```

-3. The trained weights have been provided.
+3. The trained weights are provided [here](https://purdue0-my.sharepoint.com/:f:/g/personal/hu440_purdue_edu/Et0ELARoQkFEldFUjBk55qgBKm3RjYAMnGGQozGl9RBEWg?e=XVzu5p).
+The weights are called `best.pt` and should be placed under `yolov5/weights/`.
 Make sure to use them to get the best detections.
+The trained weights were created using a dataset containing over 12,000 images.
+More stats on the dataset can be found in `yolov5/weights/stats.txt`.
 Specific stats about the training session can be viewed [here](https://wandb.ai/dual19/YOLOv5/runs/2hkzouqz?workspace=user-dual19) if you're interested.
-The trained weights are called `best.pt` and they are under `yolov5/weights/best.pt`.
-The trained weights were created using a dataset containing over 12,000 images.
-More stats can be found in `yolov5/weights/stats.txt`.

 4. The DeepSORT weights are aready downloaded, however they can also be found [here](https://drive.google.com/drive/folders/1xhG0kRH1EX5B9_Iz8gQJb7UNnn_riXi6).